BoldGrid/w3-total-cache/readme.txt

 Please reach out to all of these people and support their projects if you're so inclined.

 == Changelog ==

+= 0.9.7.4 =
+* Fixed PHP warning when Redis integration not configured correctly
+* Fixed 404 in multisite caused by subdirectory issue
+* Fixed object cache issue in multisite where object cache was cleared at wrong time
+* Fixed database cluster in WordPress 5.1
+* Fixed warning caused by user agent theme change used
+* Fixed minification in multisite when URLs were set to root-blog based url
+* Fixed undefined w3tc_ga issue
+* Improved purging of current page by using post_id instead of URL
+* Improved cache delivery of /feed URLs
+* Improved security on calls to opcache flush
+* Improved minification of files in environments running on non-default ports

 = 0.9.7.3 =
 * Fixed caching of redirect responses based on empty response body